edge-gaming/Farming_Simulator_19_Mods/CONTRIBUTING.md

 - Be sure to @ mention a couple of your friends who are native speakers and ask them to review the translation.
 - Update your translation based on feedback from your friends.

-When this process is complete, we will be thankfull to merge the completed document.
+When this process is complete, we will be thankful to merge the completed document.

 ### Contribute something new